 16 September, international day for the preservation of the ozone layer

 Find out about the large coordinated research effort via the European Framework Programmes for Research and Technological Development.

 6 October, UN world habitat day

 The United Nations has designated the first Monday of October of every year as World Habitat Day.

 16 October, world food day

 Where does the EU come into the picture?
-To mark World Cancer Day 2013, here is a quick look at what the EU is doing in the field of cancer research.
+To mark World Food Day 2017, here is a quick look at some EU-funded research in the field of food, agriculture and the bioeconomy.